TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008

-For the composite model setup, the modelling teams had more freedom in choosing particular priors and model settings allowing a large room for discrepancy between the results from the two teams.
+For the composite model setup, the modelling teams had more freedom in choosing particular priors and model settings, allowing for discrepancies between the results from the two teams.
 However, the power-law models are specified with less room for independent choices to be made by the modelling teams.
 Therefore, we compare the results from the power-law models between the two teams to identify systematic differences at the level of the software packages.